Tight ends can be a game-changer in fantasy football. Well, about two or three of them anyway.

 7. Dallas Goedert, Philadelphia Eagles (Bye Week: 14)

-You wouldn’t be hearing the Zach Ertz trade rumors if the Eagles didn’t believe in Goedert, who caught at least four passes in eight of 11 games last season despite splitting reps with Ertz in a struggling Philly offense.
-A shift to Jalen Hurts at quarterback and the potential of an Ertz trade make Goedert a top-10 tight end in 2021.
+Zach Ertz appears to be staying put despite offseason trade rumors, but Philly's top tight end is Goedert, who caught at least four passes in eight of 11 games last season despite splitting reps with Ertz in a struggling Philly offense.
+With Jalen Hurts at quarterback and a weak wide receiver group, Goedert should be a top-10 tight end in 2021.

 8. Noah Fant, Denver Broncos (Bye Week: 11)

 That Fant caught 62 balls for 673 yards last season with Drew Lock, Jeff Driskel and Brett Rypien under center is pretty impressive.
-Teddy Bridgewater should be an upgrade over all three, and there’s always the possibility Denver wins the Aaron Rodgers sweepstakes.
+Catching passes from either an improved Lock or Teddy Bridgewater in 2021, Fant should see those numbers improve.

 9. Robert Tonyan, Green Bay Packers (Bye Week: 13)

 Tonyan scored more fantasy points last season than every tight end not named Kelce or Waller.
 He has the tight end job locked up in Green Bay.
-Alas, we still don’t know whether Rodgers will be his quarterback.
-Even if Rodgers returns, expect a regression from Tonyan’s 11 TD catches.
+Don't expect the same production two years in a row -- he's not catching 88.1% of his targets again in 2021 -- but Tonyan still should be drafted with Aaron Rodgers as his quarterback.

 10. Logan Thomas, Washington Football Team (Bye Week: 9)